 3. guidelines for action.

 2485.
 Which aspects of capitalism does the Church refuse?
-(CCC 2425) The aspects of capitalism that the Church refuses are:
+(CCC 2425)

 1. individualism